A Characterization of the sphere and a body of revolution by means of Larman points: Proof of Theorem

 \begin{proof}

-Suppose that there exists a chord $AB\in C(p)$ such that $AB$ is not contained in the plane $H$.
-We take a system of coordinates $(x_1,x_2,x_3)$ of $\Rt$ such that $p$ is the origin, $\Lambda$ is the $x_1$-axis, and the plane $x_1x_2$ is the plane generated by $\Lambda$ and $A$.
+Suppose that there exists a chord $AB\in C(p)$ such that $AB$ is not contained in the hyperplane $H$.
+We consider the two dimensional plane containing the line $\Lambda$ and the chord $AB$, and on that plane take a system of coordinates $(x_1,x_2)$ such that $p$ is the origin and $\Lambda$ is the $x_1$-axis.
 Since $K$ is centrally symmetric and $\Lambda$ is an axis of symmetry, we have that the centre $o$ lies on $\Lambda$, see Figure \ref{choco}.
 We denote by $A',B'$ the points on the plane $x_1x_2$ which are reflections of $A,B$ with respect to the line $\Lambda$, and by $\bar{A}, \bar{B}$ the images of $A,B$ under the central reflection with respect to $o$.